DOWNLOAD WORKSHEET HERE

 5. Now talk about a solution (ONLY the solution – you will be tempted to go back and talk about the problem)

 NOTE: You did not have an opportunity to share all your thoughts and feelings about the issue.
-This is not necessary and often leads to defensiveness by yourself and your partner.
+This is not necessary and often leads to defensiveness.
 That part is left out on purpose.
 REMEMBER coming to a solution is more important than you being able to share all your thoughts and feelings.
 If you really want to share your thoughts and feelings pay attention if it is because you are trying to convince your partner.

 * * * * *